fizx/parsley/README.markdown

       ]
     }

 The "a" in links(a) is a "key selector" -- an explicit grouping (with scope) for the array.
 You can use any XPath 1.0 or CSS3 expression as a value or a key selector.
-Dexter will try to be smart, and figure out which you are using.
+Parsley will try to be smart, and figure out which you are using.
 You can use CSS selectors inside XPath functions -- "substring-after(h1>a, ':')" is a valid expression.

 ### Variables